 The information included in this packet is used throughout the assessment day so make sure to read through the it carefully and make sure you understand everything included.
 Print out a copy to bring with you to the assessment.

 Preparation can help you stay calm, cool and collected during the interview, especially if you have a few planned answers up your sleeve.
 Find out how to answer some common interview questions with our interview tutorial database.
 Looking for further guidance?
-Our Skype services provide interview preparation with a trained assessor who can help you sharpen your skills.
+Our interview preparation services provide you with a trained assessor who can help you sharpen your skills.